bidyuttalukdar/desktop-calculator/README.md

 # Calculator-using-python

-Simple and perfect gui calculator that can be used day to day life.
+Simple and perfect gui calculator that can be used day-today life.